brendanhay/amazonka/amazonka-storagegateway/README.md

     operations, their request parameters, response elements, possible errors, and examples of requests and responses.
 -   <http://docs.aws.amazon.com/general/latest/gr/index.html?rande.html AWS Storage Gateway Regions and Endpoints>:
-    Provides a list of each of the regions and endpoints available for use with AWS Storage Gateway.
+    Provides a list of each of the s and endpoints available for use with AWS Storage Gateway.

 AWS Storage Gateway resource IDs are in uppercase.
 When you use these resource IDs with the Amazon EC2 API, EC2 expects resource IDs in